 RA: hh mm ss.sss DEC: -dd mm ss.sss

-No matter whether you found the RA and Dec by searching on a star's name or by typing in the coordinates yourself, you must then select a "Field Size" for your display and click on "Get Plot."
+No matter whether you found the RA and Dec by searching on a star's name or by typing in the coordinates yourself, you must then select a "Field Size" (in minutes of arc) and "Limiting Magnitude" for your display and click on "Get Plot."

 The whole screen crosshair can be moved by moving the mouse pointer over a star and then left-clicking.
 The crosshair will center on the star, and the bottom line gives you the information about that star.
 N is the number of calibrations for that star; Source is the source of the photometry (10 = USNO 1.0m; 18 = SRO; 29=APASS, etc.).

 When you find a star that you want to keep, press the "Send to File" button in the lower right.
 The first time you do this for each field, you will get a pop-up dialog showing the default path and a suggested file name for the output file.
 You can change this if you want, but please be VERY CAREFUL.
 There is currently no error checking in place which will ensure that the path or file name is valid.
 Subsequent clicks will append another line of data to that file.
 The information for that star will be put in the current output file in VSD comma-delimited format.
 You can continue through the field, identifying stars, and then either quit or press "Next Star" if you want to work with another field.

 Subsequent clicks will add another line of data to that file.
 The information for that star will be put in the current output file in VSD comma-delimited format.
 You can continue through the field, identifying stars, and then either quit or press "Next Star" if you want to work with another field.

 Another option available (as of July 2014) is to create a file containing data on all of the stars in the dataset.
 To do this click the "Download Table" button.
 A dialog will open asking you for the name of the file.
 A comma delimited file with a couple header lines will be created.